Welcome to this website where you can find material from two research projects about the Isle of Sheppey!

-You can read and listen to short essays written by young people in 2009-10 on what they imagine their futures have in store for them.
-They talk about their hopes and aspirations for their working lives, families, and travel as well as some of the difficulties they foresee.
+• Reading and listening to short essays written by young people in 2009-10 where they talk about their hopes and aspirations for their working lives, families, and travel as well as some of the difficulties they foresee

-• Watch the video Back and Forth on High Street Blue Town’ you can see images of Blue Town High Street past, present – and future!
-And you can hear older people’s memories of everyday life on the High Street through the twentieth century
+• Watch the video Back and Forth on High Street Blue Town made by the artists, Tea where you can see images of Blue Town High Street past, present – and future! – and you can hear older people’s memories of everyday life on the High Street through the twentieth century

-See Peter Hatton and Jenny Hurkett and discuss the project, the Blue Town Heritage Centre and the Isle of Sheppey in the video clip below.
+See Peter Hatton and Jenny Hurkett and discuss thIS project, the Blue Town Heritage Centre and the Isle of Sheppey in the video clip below.